“The news of the resurrection is not a disclosure of human potential.” – Fleming Rutledge

 In the church, we are often framing prayer as something that only awful, pathetic people need.
 We hide it away in dark back corners like we are apologizing for offering something so outdated, sad, and useless.
 In a building with a cross on it, we often talk about saving ourselves relegating Jesus to a background character (but still such an important minor character!) in our perfect victory march of “Transformation!”
 TM.
 The way that most American Christians seem to distance themselves from the cultural shame of needing a savior, is through the constant use of variations around that specific theme.
 In framing ourselves as saviors we isolate ourselves from the very thing that draws us into relationships with God and others.

 The only moments of hope that I have managed to extricate from my church experiences almost all revolve around prayer in relationship.
 It is about something larger descending to be among flawed individuals and shaping the way we see one another.
-The transformation occurred when it wasn’t the goal.
+The transformation occurred when it wasn’t a cute, manageable objective.
 It changed the house where I live into a home that I could share with others.
 It is those small, warm places where grace is granted space to quietly shape a heart.

 Acknowledging our own limited vision regarding what will fix the world is not despair.
 It is not laziness to long for a savior to rectify the pain that we cannot reach or fix in both ourselves and in the world.
 It is not laziness to observe how so many of our solutions end up backfiring and causing even more damage, even when we ached for the best results.
 It doesn’t negate our personal responsibility toward one another, to be honest about how often our best motives are corrupted from our hearts outwards.
 It breaks down the illusions that turn love and mercy into a hollow performance of those things rather than the things themselves.
 The heart of any action is what gives life to that action.
 The heart always matters and it is okay for that to be terrifying.
 If you are honest with yourself it should be.
 Fear in the face of holiness is an attribute of saints.